-What Happens When a House is Deemed Uninhabitable in Montana?
+What Happens When a House is Deemed Uninhabitable Montana?

 This is also the case when the house is seized using eminent domain.
 The house is demolished to facilitate the construction of a public project.

-Can You Still Live in a Condemned Home in Montana?
+Can You Still Live in a Condemned Home Montana?

-It is suggested to consult an attorney in Montana to understand your rights when your house faces condemnation.
+It is suggested to consult a Montana attorney to understand your rights when your house faces condemnation.
 You can also directly speak with the government unit in charge for clarification if you still want to occupy the home.

 On another note, there are cases when unwelcome visitors such as squatters, trespassers, or vandals occupy the condemned property.
 While this is also not allowed as per the rules of the local government, this may be unavoidable because the house is sitting vacant.